Testing

 Attach components created with a page or modal

 Often your components are hosted on a page that is created at runtime for example when the user pushes a button.
-In this case, you need to "attach" the new component using the NavigationContainer class as it's shown in the following sample code:
+In this case, you need to "attach" the new component using the NavigationContainer class as shown in the following sample code:

 using var navigationContainer = new NavigationContainer();